Ugh-GitHub/rn_tutorial/README.md

 * Given that this was a tutorial without a specific user story behind it (or one that I can immediately think of as a frame of reference), the project seems sufficient at present.

 Impediments:
-* (2/7/22) Diffuclities deploying and retaining full functionality on Heroku.
+* (2/7/22) Difficulties deploying and retaining full functionality on Heroku.

 # Acknowledgement
 Thanks to [Kadi Kraman](https://github.com/kadikraman).